Partition of Ireland: Document No. 2

-De Valera had drafted his own preferred text of the treaty in December 1921, known as "Document No. 2".
+De Valera had drafted his own preferred text of the treaty in December 1921, known as "Document No. 2" which was considered as a compromise solution during the treaty debates.
+The document suggested that all of Ireland have an "External Association" but not full membership in the British Commonwealth.
+The document declared that the Irish parliament (Dáil Éireann) would not recognize the right of any part of Ireland to be excluded yet recognized the succession of Northern Ireland for the sake of peace.
+Document No. 2 was not adopted as an alternative to the treaty.
 An "Addendum North East Ulster" indicates his acceptance of the 1920 partition for the time being, and of the rest of Treaty text as signed in regard to Northern Ireland: